ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.dysonairpurifier/README.md

 * (jpwenzel)   New: Introducing unit tests
 * (jpwenzel)   New: At least NodeJs 10.0.0 is required
 * (grizzelbee) New: [#23](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/23) - Introduced new data field AirQuality which represents the worst value of all present indexes.
 * (grizzelbee) New: BREAKING CHANGE! - switched over to the adapter-prototype build-in password encryption.
-Therefore you'll need to enter your password again in config.
+Therefore, you'll need to enter your password again in config.
 * (grizzelbee) New: At least js-controller 3.0.0 is required
 * (grizzelbee) New: At least admin 4.0.9 is required
 * (jpwenzel)   Fix: General overhaul of readme